isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Singapore Fully Served by Modern Sanitation</h2>
-            <p>By 1992, all of Singapore had access to modern sanitation.
-In comparison, just three decades ago when Singapore became independent in 1965, only 45% of the population had access to proper sanitation.</p>
+            <p>By 1997, all of Singapore had access to modern sanitation.
+In comparison, just 32 years ago when Singapore became independent in 1965, only 45% of the population had access to proper sanitation.</p>
           </div>
         </div>
       </div>